eMahtab/pessimistic-locking/README.md

 A thread releases the lock by commiting the transaction or by rollback.

 Below is a simple example which explains the pessimistic locking, where multiple threads (5 in this case) try to update the quantity in product_inventory table for product_id 1.
 Only one thread at a time update the quantity for product_id 1.
-Threads wait until, the thread which have the lock releases the lock over table row with product_id 1.
+Other threads wait until, the thread which have the lock releases the lock over table row with product_id 1.

 Also the program doesn't allow the updateProductInventory() operation where the update would result in setting a value which is less than zero for quantity.
 It throws an **InsufficientProductInventoryException**.